Randal Grichuk Player Props: Rockies vs. Angels

 Randal Grichuk At The Plate

-- In 43 games played this year, he has homered in just two of them.

-- Grichuk has picked up an RBI in 30.2% of his games this season, with more than one RBI in 7.0% of his games.
+- He has gone deep in two of 44 games played this year, and in 1.1% of his plate appearances.

-- He has scored in 46.5% of his games this season, with two or more runs scored in 11.6%.
+- In 29.5% of his games this year, Grichuk has had at least one RBI.
+He's picked up more than one in 6.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.